Math Insight

 Applet: A rotating sphere indicating the presence of curl

 A rotating sphere indicating the presence of curl.
 The green arrow along the sphere's axis of rotation is the curl of the vector field.
 You can rotate the graph to see the green arrow better.
 The length of the arrow corresponds to the speed of rotation, and the direction of the arrow is determined by the right hand rule.
-(To see the rotation of the sphere, hold your mouse cursor over the graph.
-If you double-click, the animation will stop; double-click again to restart the animation.)
+You can move the point at which the sphere is anchored by dragging it with your mouse.
+For this example, the curl is constant throughout the vector field, so the green arrow and the sphere's spinning remains unchanged as you move the sphere around.

 More information about applet.

 For this particular vector field, it turns out that $\curl \dlvf$ doesn't change with position (this, of course, is not true in general).
 For example, if we move the sphere to another location, it will still spin in the same direction with the same speed.
-Can you see why the sphere spins the same way when the sphere is in the location shown below?
+Notice how the sphere spins the same way if you move the sphere to a different location in the above applets.
 (See the applet's page for more information.)

 The curl is a three-dimensional vector, and each of its three components turns out to be a combination of derivatives of the vector field $\dlvf$.
 You can read about one can use the same spinning spheres to obtain insight into the components of the vector $\curl \dlvf$.
 The formula for the curl components may seem ugly at first, and some clever notation can help you remember the formula.
 Once you have the formula, calculating the curl of a vector field is a simple matter, as shown by this example.